peterpark1995/comp321/README.md

 COMP 321

-These programs are answers to online programming challenges called Kattnis
+These programs are answers to online programming challenges called Kattis